taocpp/PEGTL/doc/Rule-Reference.md

 ## Preamble

-For how rule and combinators are implemented see [Rule Implementation](Rule-Implementation.md).
+For how rule and combinators are implemented see [Implementing Rules](Rules-and-Grammars.md#implementing-rules).

 For additional and experimental rules and combinators see ...
 TODO.